 [49:18] Murdered by their constituents.

-[49:40] Spend on providing security for free at every single event so while the legislation finally is trying to catch up to this you know the team owners have wise enough they're ready for it and they're finding all these creative ways to get the public to fund ultimately what should be their private business cost and they do it and he's very sneaky ways often the taxpayer doesn't notice until it's too late.
+[49:20] And although new tax legislation however looks like it's finally catching on to this specific loophole that enables these federal tax exempt bonds, there's still a lot of different ways that team owners can get incentives from cities; particular taxes or promises to spend on infrastructure, or spend on providing security for free at every single event.
+So while the legislation finally is trying to catch up to this, you know, the team owners have wise enough they're ready for it and they're finding all these creative ways to get the public to fund ultimately what should be their private business costs, and they do it in these very sneaky ways that often the taxpayer doesn't notice until it's too late.

 [52:29] Yeah sorry everyone for the boring episode this week.

-[52:33] But there are some common themes you know competition between local municipalities that ultimately benefit a select few wealthy business owners right.
+[52:33] But there are some common themes you know competition between local municipalities that ultimately benefit a select few wealthy business owners, right?

-[54:47] What if we don't want deals.
+[54:47] What if we don't want deals, Daniel?

 [58:24] You can also find us.